gitworkflows/GitReleaser/docs/github-releases.md

 Use a different host from what would be derived from the Git url (e.g. when using GitHub Enterprise).

 By default, the GitHub API host is [https://api.github.com][11].
-Setting `github.host` to `"private.example.org"` would result in release-git using [https://private.example.org/api/v3][12].
+Setting `github.host` to `"private.example.org"` would result in gitreleaser using [https://private.example.org/api/v3][12].

 ## Proxy